slior/race-game/memory-bank/progress.md

 *   **Repair Card Logic**: Fixed a bug where the "Repair" card was misconfigured to fix a "Flat Tire" instead of an "Accident", preventing players from playing it correctly.

 ## Current Status
-*   **Overall**: The game is feature-complete and highly stable after a series of significant bug fixes.
-The core engine, state persistence, and a fully interactive UI are all implemented and integrated.
+*   **Overall**: The game is feature-complete and the core engine is now highly stable after a major architectural refactoring to fix a critical race condition.
+The `gameLoop` pattern provides a robust foundation for turn management.
+The AI is also more robust and makes more intelligent, valid moves.
-*   **Next**: Write comprehensive documentation and consider end-to-end testing.
+*   **Next**: Write comprehensive end-to-end tests to validate the full game loop with human and AI players.

 ## Known Issues
 *   None.
 The application is stable.